MACEval: A Multi-Agent Continual Evaluation Network for Large Models: Introduction

 To address these problems, we introduce {\bf MACEval}, a dynamic continual evaluation framework that measures the progress of large models autonomously by implementing a multi-agent collaboration system.
 First, we model the traditional one-way problem-solving evaluation process as an interactive interview process and assign three distinct roles in MACEval, {\it i.e.}, the interviewee, the interviewer, and the supervisor, who are responsible for answering, developing the questions, and inspecting the whole evaluation process, respectively.
 In particular, adhering to the design principles of open-ended evaluation tasks, we deploy reliable and contamination-free data sources by integrating an in-process generation strategy with real-world rule-based supervision, thus reducing unnecessary data collection and evaluation expenditures.
 Furthermore, instead of relying on human procedures, MACEval builds an agent-based evaluation network with a message-passing mechanism to automatically perform assessments across different tasks through pre-defined evaluation topologies, which enables hierarchical capability evaluation and is more flexible.
 Based on this, we propose an Area Under Curve (AUC)-inspired evaluation routing-based metric to measure the overall performance of a large model continually and maximally.
 Experiments on 23 popular large models across five typical capabilities demonstrate the effectiveness and efficiency of the proposed MACEval.

-Our contributions are summarized in three-fold: \begin{itemize} \item We introduce MACEval (Fig. \ref{framework}), a multi-agent continual evaluation network for dynamic large model assessment.
-By modeling the evaluation procedure as an autonomous interview, MACEval effectively mitigates data contamination and enhances evaluation efficiency. \item We propose an AUC-inspired quantitative performance metric for large models to evaluate longitudinally, which can be further incorporated with the evaluation routing to assess the overall performance across various capabilities. \item We evaluate comprehensively the proprietary and open-source LLMs and MLLMs on several open-ended tasks to demonstrate the effectiveness of the proposed MACEval.
-Evaluation results show superior efficiency, flexibility, and scalability of MACEval compared to existing benchmarks, thus offering valuable directions for future research on large model evaluation. \end{itemize}
+Our contributions are summarized in three-fold: \begin{itemize} \item We introduce MACEval, a multi-agent continual evaluation network for dynamic large model assessment.
+By modeling the evaluation procedure as an autonomous interview, MACEval effectively mitigates data contamination and enhances evaluation efficiency. \item We propose an AUC-inspired metric for large models to evaluate longitudinally, which can be incorporated with the evaluation routing to assess the overall performance utilization rate. \item We evaluate the proprietary and open-source LLMs and MLLMs on several open-ended tasks to demonstrate the effectiveness of the proposed MACEval.
+Evaluation results demonstrate the superior efficiency, flexibility, and scalability of MACEval compared to existing benchmarks, providing valuable insights for future research on large model evaluation. \end{itemize}